rOpenStats/Covid19Analytics/README.md

 devtools::install_github("rOpenStats/COVID19analytics", build_opts = NULL)
 ```

-First configurate environment variables with your preferred
+g First configurate environment variables with your preferred
 configurations in `~/.Renviron`.
 COVID19analytics_data_dir is mandatory
 while COVID19analytics_credits can be configured if you want to publish
 your own research with space separated alias.
 Mention previous authors